How to Create Windows in Sketchup: A Step-by-Step Guide to Adding Windows in Your Sketchup Designs

 FAQ

-Q: Can I create custom window shapes in SketchUp?A: Yes, you can use the 'Bezier Curve' tool or the 'Arc' tool to create custom shapes for your windows.
+Q: Can I create custom window shapes in SketchUp?A: Yes, you can use the 'Arc' tool or 'Polygon' tool to create custom window shapes.
+Just follow the same steps for creating the frame and glass.

 welcome to Coohom